H.R. 2709: Save Our Sequoias Act

 How many giant sequoia groves have to be treated each year?

-The bill covers Sequoia, Sierra, and Tahoe National Forests, Giant Sequoia National Monument, Case Mountain, and Kings Canyon, Sequoia, and Yosemite National Parks.
+Sequoia, Sierra, and Tahoe National Forests, Giant Sequoia National Monument, the Case Mountain area, and Kings Canyon, Sequoia, and Yosemite National Parks in California.

 Do Tribes get guaranteed funding under H.R.
 2709?

-Who can be on a giant sequoia strike team?
+Who can serve on a giant sequoia strike team?

-Teams can include federal employees, contractors, volunteers, nonprofits, Tribal governments, local governments, and academic institutions.
-Each team is capped at 10 people.
+Federal staff, private contractors, volunteers, nonprofits, Tribal and local governments, and universities.
+Each team is capped at 10 people and helps run reviews and carry out the actual restoration work.

-It passed the House and was received in the Senate, where it was referred to the Committee on Energy and Natural Resources.
+It passed the House by voice vote in March 2026 and was referred to the Senate Committee on Energy and Natural Resources, where it currently sits.

 Based on H.R.
 2709 bill text